PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 This position grades the programming assignments and programming exams, in Java.

-Graders work through [codePost](https://codepost.io) to provide high-quality, supportive feedback to introductory CS students.
-A detailed rubric is included, and the work consists of reading and understanding the student's code, and providing feedback on the code's correctness, efficiency and clarity.
+Graders work through [codePost](https://codepost.io) to provide high-quality and supportive feedback to introductory CS students.
+A detailed rubric is included.
+The work consists of reading and understanding the student's code, and providing feedback on the code's correctness, efficiency and clarity.

 **Responsibilities (~4-5 hrs/week):**

-- Attend weekly grader meeting 2-3h/week (as of Fall 2023: Tuesdays 4:30-7pm) to review rubric and start grading synchronously.
+- Attend weekly grader meeting (2-3h/week) to review the rubric and start grading synchronously. <!--As of Spring 2024, this meeting is on Tuesdays 4:30-7pm.-->

-- Grade late and remaining assignments asynchronously, about 1h/week.
+- Grade late and remaining assignments asynchronously (~1h/week).

-- Enjoy the food that's provided in the meetings :)

 **Requirements:**

-- Having taken COS 126 (B+ or better typically, though exceptions are made)
+- Having taken COS 126 (B+ or better typically)

 - Score of 3 or higher on the supplemental application quiz (evaluated objectively using a rubric)